peterstollenwerk/auf-grid/README.md

   <?= css('assets/css/auf-grid.css') ?>
 </style>
 ```
+*Important!*
-After you changed the grid settings, you have to regenerate the file in the Grid dedicated panel view;
+After you changed the grid settings, you have to regenerate the file in the Grid dedicated panel view!

 ### Grid Column Presets Site Setup